Salish Sea human foot discoveries: Discoveries

-These foot discoveries are not the first ones on British Columbia's coast.
+These foot discoveries are not the first on British Columbia's coast.
 One was found in Vancouver in 1887, leading to the place of discovery being called Leg-In-Boot Square.
 On July 30, 1914, The Vancouver Sun reported that recent arrivals from Kimsquit reported a human leg encased in a high boot was found on a beach near the mouth of the Salmon River (a previous name for the Dean River near Kimsquit, near the headwaters of Dean Channel).
 It was thought the remains were from a man who had drowned on the river the previous summer.

-As of September 2018, 15 feet have been found in the Canadian province of British Columbia between 2007 and 2018, and five in the US state of Washington.
+As of September 2018, 15 feet have been found in the Canadian province of British Columbia between 2007 and 2018, and five in the U.S. state of Washington.
 The feet include a number of matched pairs.

-In British Columbia, 13 of the 15 feet have been identified; the latest was a left foot found on the shore of a rocky beach in West Vancouver, B.C., in September 2018 and through DNA analysis linked to a male that went missing earlier that year.
-The two unidentified feet found in February 2016 washed up on the shore of Botanical Beach on the West coast of Vancouver Island (adjacent to the Strait of Juan de Fuca).
+In British Columbia, 13 of the 15 feet have been identified; the latest was a left foot found on the shore of a rocky beach in West Vancouver, B.C., in September 2018.
+Through DNA analysis, it was linked to a male that had gone missing earlier that year.
+Two more unidentified feet washed up on the shore of Botanical Beach on the West coast of Vancouver Island (adjacent to the Strait of Juan de Fuca) in February 2016.

 In the U.S., one of these pairs belonged to a woman who jumped from a bridge.
-Of the two other U.S. feet identified, one foot belonged to a missing fisherman and the other of a depressed man who probably committed suicide.
+Of the two other U.S. feet identified, one foot belonged to a missing fisherman and the other to a depressed man who likely committed suicide.
 His identity was withheld on request of his family.

-After the fifth foot was discovered of the 20, the story had begun to receive increased international media attention.
-With major headlines from newspapers such as the Melbourne Herald Sun, The Guardian, and the Cape Times in South Africa, the story elicited much speculation about the cause of the mystery, originating from "morbid fascination" with this type of subject, as stated by one scientist who identifies remains of victims.
-On his late night talk show David Letterman questioned two Canadian audience members about the mystery.
+After a fifth foot was discovered (of the 20 eventually found) in June 2008, the story began to receive increased international media attention.
+With major headlines from newspapers such as the Melbourne Herald Sun, The Guardian, and the Cape Times in South Africa, the story elicited speculation about the cause of the mystery, originating from "morbid fascination" with this type of subject, as stated by one scientist who identifies remains of victims.
+On his late night talk show, David Letterman questioned two Canadian audience members about the mystery.

 Another apparently human foot, discovered on June 18, 2008, on Tyee Spit near Campbell River on Vancouver Island, was a hoax.
 The hoax was a "skeletonized animal paw" which was put in a sock and shoe and then stuffed with dried seaweed.
 Royal Canadian Mounted Police launched an investigation.

-After the 11th foot was found on August 31, 2011, in Vancouver, several running shoes containing what police suspected was raw meat were found washed up on Oak Beach, British Columbia.
+After the 11th foot was found on August 31, 2011 in Vancouver, several running shoes containing what police suspected was raw meat were found washed up on Oak Beach, British Columbia.